rmsk2/rustpwman/README.md

 - On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
 The problem does not manifest itself when using a mouse.
 Using the touchpad seems to work though on other models.
 I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.
 - In non `--release` builds scrypt with the chosen parameters is *extremely* slow
 - Source for PBKDF parameter choices https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html
+- Removed `bcrypt` due to a lack of testability.
+After looking at the crate `bcrypt-pbkdf`, which I originally used, I came to the conclusion that this crate does not implement the
+"real" `bcrypt`.
+It only provides a variant of the original.
+See https://flak.tedunangst.com/post/bcrypt-pbkdf.